ibm-skills-network/clarity-knowledgebase/docs/labs/jupyterlite-vs-jupyterlab.md

 ## When should you use JupyterLab?

-We recommend authors use jupyterlab:
+We recommend authors use JupyterLab:
  - Required libraries are incompadible with JupyterLite.
  - CPU-intensive cells take too long in JupyterLite.